simonblee/marionette-dust/README.md

 ### AMD

+If using a module loader like Requirejs, simply define the three dependencies 'backbone', 'dust' and 'marionette' in your Requirejs config file and then define this module as a dependency after marionette during the initial application setup.

-If using a module loader like Requirejs, require the module in your client scripts after Marionette is loaded.
-Set the name of the compiled template as you template parameter in you view.
+The plugin requires you to compile all of your dust templates before use Set the name of the compiled template as your template parameter in you view.
 Use Marionette as normal and the plugin will handle the rest.

 ```